CalebStephens/WebDevIN512/README.md

 Any work completed must be committed to production branch for the site to update with changes.
 Recommended: Open locally with made changes to make sure the code has worked correctly then commit and push.

+Everything to do with site is run in production branch so do not merge to master.